kcmerrill/writing/Knight Walker/Chapter 7 - Lucky number 7.md

 Looking at her, then to the dead man that was next to her and then back again I asked “Where is Franky?
 What are we doing here?”

 “There isn’t any time to explain it all.” as she looked towards the door.
 Hearing a few men speaking outside the hallway.
 “Really quick.
 The man who kidnapped you is Wayne.
-He works for the government and leaks sensitive information on the side.
+He works for the government and is a crook.
 The doctor that works for him is Kyle.
 Wayne bad.
 Kyle good.
 Got it?”

 Confused and looking around I nodded.

 “And who is that?”
-I asked, pointing to the dead man next to him.
+I asked, pointing to the dead man next to her.

 “That’s Charles.
 A friend of Franky’s.
-They were having dinner, just catching up when the military came in and took Franky.
+They were having dinner, just catching up when the Wayne and his military goons came in and took Franky.
 There was a standoff and a bunch of people got hurt.
 They took us, Wayne brought us here and then you showed up.” she responded.

 “And what’s your name?”
 I asked.